mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 M: Well I’ll have a look at the code and see if I can make sense of that.

-This example shows the use of a number of game design patterns.
-At this stage of the design they have been
+This example shows the use of the names number of game design patterns by the child .
+While the planning discussion happens the child is concurrently testing their game.
+At this stage of the design some have been imagined and perhaps partly worked on and dis-guarded.
 In addition, the child describes a feature that they want to see happen.

+This interchange shows a tension between a more chaotic style of working jumping from one goal to another and potential resolution with parental dialogue prioritising work to be done.

-There is a sense here that the child may be picking activities to fit their strong suit of designing in other gui based environments.
-Leaving the father to piece things togethers.
+Here the child may be picking activities to fit their strong suit of creating graphical and audio assets in other gui based environments.
+Leaving the father to piece things together in the code based progam.

 Or perhaps the parent steers the child into graphical areas as they are able to continue without stressing out the parent.
-Thus this is a kind decision on behalf of the child.
+Thus the child's compliance may be a kind or pragmatic decision to allow smoother progress.

-And the listing of features is a brainstorming technique designed to aid a creative process but the parent lacks the skills to map these out and to work together to priortises.
+Discussion: The child's initial listing of features is a brainstorming technique.
+Such techniques are used to aid a creative process however the parent seems to lack the skill to map these out and then to work together to priortise them.
+Instead he appears to be keen to quickly pick one that seems manageable.

-Some kinds of support help this would be potentially productive.
+GDP are already being used as a way to set goals, track progress and prioritise but the process seems stressful or unsatisfactory.
+Some kind of support help scaffold this process would be potentially productive.

-This interchange shows a tension between a more chaotic style of working jumping from one goal to another and potential resolution with parental dialogue prioritising work to be done.
-There is also the use of the game playing as an activity to do while discussing what to do.
+Note: Such support is explored in more detail in the next chapter.

 ### GDP and sustaining engagement